jackledead/jackledead_armory/README.md

 ## Suggested Mods for use with this mod
 #### [Jackledead Infected Mod Github](https://github.com/jackledead/jackledead_infected) for that fast running infected zombie  apocalypse feel.
-#### [No Hope And Dinos](https://github.com/jackledead/No-Hope-and-Dinos) so you can blow up a T-Rex with an anti-materiel round from the Snipex Alligator.

 ## Additional Mods you may be interested in
 #### My repo of the exclusions mods anthology by Kenan [CDDA-CBN-Jackledead-NoMods-Collection](https://github.com/jackledead/CDDA-CBN-Jackledead-NoMods-Collection)